PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Abstract

 \section{Abstract}

-A fundamental requirement for full autonomy is the ability to sustain accurate navigation without external data, such as GNSS signals or visual information.
+A fundamental requirement for full autonomy is the ability to sustain accurate navigation in the absence of external data, such as GNSS signals or visual information.
 In these challenging environments, the platform must rely exclusively on inertial sensors, leading to pure inertial navigation.
 However, the inherent noise and other error terms of the inertial sensors in such real-world scenarios will cause the navigation solution to drift over time.
-Although conventional deep-learning models have emerged as a possible approach to inertial navigation, they are black-box by nature.
-Furthermore, they struggle to learn effectively from limited supervised sensor data and often fail to preserve physical principles.
+Although conventional deep-learning models have emerged as a possible approach to inertial navigation, they are inherently black-box in nature.
+Furthermore, they struggle to learn effectively with limited supervised sensor data and often fail to preserve physical principles.
 To address these limitations, we propose PiDR, a physics-informed inertial dead-reckoning framework for autonomous platforms in situations of pure inertial navigation.
 PiDR offers transparency by explicitly integrating inertial navigation principles into the network training process through the physics-informed residual component.
 PiDR plays a crucial role in mitigating abrupt trajectory deviations even under limited or sparse supervision.
-We evaluated PiDR on real-world datasets collected by a mobile robot and an autonomous underwater vehicle.
-We presented more than 29\% positioning improvement in both datasets, demonstrating the ability of PiDR to generalize to different platforms operating in various environments and dynamics.
-Thus, PiDR offers a robust, lightweight, yet effective architecture and can be deployed on resource-constrained platforms, enabling real-time pure inertial navigation in adverse scenarios.
+To further enhance estimation accuracy, an extended Kalman filter is used as a refinement layer, treating the PiDR outputs as external measurements to update the filter.
+We evaluated our PiDR on real-world datasets collected by a mobile robot and an autonomous underwater vehicle.
+We obtained an average of a minimum 55\% positioning improvement in both datasets, demonstrating the ability of the proposed model to generalize different platforms operating in various environments and dynamics.
+Thus, our model offers a robust yet effective architecture and can be deployed on resource-constrained platforms, enabling real-time pure inertial navigation in adverse scenarios.